-- 1. In January, May and August an MFM subspecialist reads the 5 Obstetrics articles and submits the 60 questions associated with those 15 articles.
-The Diplomate also completes the 30 questions from the January, May and August MFM subspecialty articles and submits them.
-If 80% of the 150 submitted questions are correct, the assignment is completed. - 2.
-A Diplomate submits all 90 questions in Gynecologic Oncology, but none from the general articles.
+- In January, May and August an MFM subspecialist reads a total of 10 Obstetrics articles and submits the 40 answers.
+The Diplomate also reads 20 MFM articles and submits 80 answers.
+If 80% of the 120 submitted answers are correct, the requirement is met. - 2.
+A Diplomate submits all 80 answers in Gynecologic Oncology, but none from the general articles.
 The assignment is incomplete. - 3.
-A Diplomate submits the 60 general and 90 REI questions, but only 65% are correct.
+A Diplomate submits the 40 general and 80 REI answers, but only 65% are correct.
 The assignment is incomplete.